gmc-code/PC-microbit-micropython/docs/quizzes/buttons_and_selection_quiz.rst

 .. multichoice::

-    A student writes the code block below to increase a score value when pressing Button A:
+    Look at the following selection code block:

     .. code-block:: python

-        # Start value
+        if button_a.is_pressed() or button_b.is_pressed():
-        score = 5
+            display.show(Image.HAPPY)
-        if button_a.was_pressed():
+        else:
-            score = min(9, score + 2)
+            display.clear()

-    If the current value of ``score`` is 8, and the user presses Button A, what is the new value stored inside ``score``?
+    Under what condition will the micro:bit display the happy face image?
-    [ ] 10 | Incorrect.
-The bounding check sets a structural cap that prevents it from reaching 10.
+    [ ] Only when Button A is pressed alone. | Incorrect.
+The statement can also evaluate to True if Button B is pressed.
-    [ ] 8 | Incorrect.
-The baseline number increases because it has space before hitting the absolute ceiling limit.
+    [ ] Only when both Button A and Button B are pressed together. | Incorrect.
+That would require the 'and' operator instead of 'or'.
-    [x] 9 | Correct.
-Adding 2 to 8 yields 10, but ``min(9, 10)`` returns 9, limiting the value to the max boundary.
+    [x] When either Button A is pressed, Button B is pressed, or both are pressed. | Correct.
+The logical 'or' operator returns True if at least one of the conditions is true.
-    [ ] 5 | Incorrect.
-The value updates upward rather than resetting to its base initial state.
+    [ ] Only when neither button is pressed. | Incorrect.
+If neither is pressed, the code branches to the 'else' block and clears the display.

 ----